defog-ai/sql-eval/README.md

 [![tests](https://github.com/defog-ai/sql-generation-evaluation/actions/workflows/main.yml/badge.svg)](https://github.com/defog-ai/sql-generation-evaluation/actions/workflows/main.yml)

-This repository contains the code that Defog uses for the evaluation of LLM-generated SQL.
+This repository contains the code that Defog uses for the evaluation of generated SQL.
 It's based off the schema from the [Spider](https://github.com/taoyds/spider), but with a new set of hand-selected questions and queries grouped by query category.

 ## Introduction

 Our testing procedure comprises the following steps.
 For each question/query pair:
-1. We generate a SQL query from an LLM.
+1. We generate a SQL query (possibly from an LLM).
 2. We run both the "gold" query and the generated query on their respective Postgres database to obtain 2 dataframes with the results.
 3. We compare the 2 dataframes using an "exact" and a "subset" match.
 TODO add link to blogpost.
 4. We log these alongside other metrics of interest (e.g. tokens used, latency) and aggregate the results for reporting.